-Getting rid of trick-or-treaters is something every poor college student, poor person, or any other who can’t fit bags of candy into their budget (or just doesn’t want to), thinks about in late October.
+Getting rid of trick-or-treaters is something every poor person, grumpy person, or any other who can’t fit bags of candy into their budget (or just doesn’t want to), thinks about in late October.
 Like many professional sports leagues, it seems the Halloween season has been extended.
-When I was a child, we were only allowed to trick-or-treat after dark, and for a few hours at the most.
+When I was but a lad, we were only allowed to trick-or-treat after dark, and for a few hours at the most.
 Today, the newer generations of trick or treaters are pulling in record amounts of candy by extending their season from mid-afternoon to late evening—sometimes even trick or treating the day before and after the officially designated Halloween night.
 So you should know how to get rid of these johnny-come-latelys/earlies…and no, spraying them with a garden hose isn’t exactly the best way to do so.
 Satisfying, but it may engender eggings.

 This brash and brazen trick-or-treatery must come to an end, especially in light of America’s obesity epidemic.
 So, for those of you who despise the evening of Halloween, we here at How to Get Rid of Things offer you some advice about keeping trick or treaters off your lawn, or at least encourage them to knock on your neighbor’s door instead.